 I sense – thanks to deeply sharing with a trusted friend – that there is something here for me, the oyster in the sea bed, that has my name on it.
 But first I must breathe and, if I can’t find my feet, swim with the hope and force of she who can.
 Being determined sometimes is the only fallback to drowning.
 I saved myself at 2, got saved at 14, and saved myself again at 50.
 Yet I still am not entirely sure, did I do it on my own?
 Do I survive in spite of the ocean or because of it?

 Think of the stories we hear about whales and dolphins saving us at sea.
 Perhaps they are speaking to one aspect, one movement with the ocean… of the ocean, as the ocean – it all as one, rather than saving us from the Ocean – as they are not separate, and neither, perhaps, are we.
 Those beings – those elements – are friends to us in these treacherous currents.
 Is it the ocean saving us – in its various formations – from ourselves, from our own lack of sight, our own stuck places, our own rust, drawing in the salty waters to heal?
 These elements work together, perhaps – conscious and aware.
 As I wade ever deeper into the ocean I am forced to have sight – to receive harsh lessons from a complicated teacher.
 At these times, I can be instantaneously and unceremoniously snatched away from the ‘safe’, the ‘familiar’, to places where I must automatically panic, reach, spin, delve and surrender.
-It harshly removes things which no longer serve, roughly bringing sight back to my salty eyes.
-I’ve noticed: If I haven’t been listening, life stops whispering.
+It harshly removes things that no longer serve, roughly bringing sight back to my salty eyes.
+I’ve noticed: If I haven’t been listening, life stops whispering and raises its voice… dramatically.

 I’ve lost that house I wanted, I’m confused by my relationships, nervous of what’s being asked of me and I’m not sure, cannot see yet, the shore of my future.
 And yet, I’m here, breathing, sometimes panting, panicking, reaching out my grabbing, scratching, hand to my sea-creature friends, and getting saved, thankfully, from drowning… whilst I learn how to swim.